Skip to content

 Same engine.
 Different rules.

-The families and operators who need CHAI for care compliance are the same ones who fundraise for resident outings and accessible vehicles, hire licensed trades for facility renovations, work with financial advisors navigating CIRO requirements, and run community fundraisers for their local schools.
+Each vertical requires a new domain rule set, a new set of agents, and new entity types.
+The entire governance infrastructure carries over.The families and operators who need CHAI for care compliance are the same ones who fundraise for resident outings, hire licensed trades for renovations, and work with financial advisors navigating CIRO requirements.
 InfiniTEA is built for the whole ecosystem — not just one slice of it.

 Live